Welcome to the website of the Collective Dynamics and Control

 14. Brett Barkley (AE MS 2017) thesis

-13. Derrick Yeo (AE postdoc 2013–2016)
+13. Derrick Yeo (AE postdoc 2013–2016; faculty University of Michigan)

 12. Feitian Zhang (AE postdoc 2015–2016; faculty George Mason University)